Chase Sapphire Reserve® Credit Card Benefits & Review (Is it Worth it in September 2023?)

 All additional fees will be charged to your Sapphire Reserve card.

 For cardholders and recipients of gifts purchased by cardholders, the Sapphire Reserve offers purchase protection of up to $10,000 per claim for 120 days against damage or theft.
 This coverage is in excess of any homeowner’s insurance, and the maximum is $50,000 per account.
-For stolen items, you must report it to the police within 48 hours to be eligible for a claim.
+For stolen items, you must report them to the police within 48 hours to be eligible for a claim.

 For cardholders only, the Sapphire Reserve provides reimbursement for up to $500 for items a store will not take back within 90 days of purchase.
 The item must still be in good condition, and various items are not covered.
-Here a few examples.
+Here are a few examples.